 As discussed for each of the four landfills below, prior testing for landfill gas did not identify evidence of significant gas generation.
 However, as part of the construction of the leachate recovery systems at SWMUs 5, 6 and 7, the recovery wells were designed to function as passive gas vents to dissipate trapped gas that may be encountered during the lowering of leachate levels.
 In addition, ESOI currently implements the Explosive Gas Monitoring Plan (EGMP) designed to monitor gas accumulation near or in buildings, either on-site or off and to assess gas migration along potential pathways (e.g., utility trenches).
 Monitoring probes along the perimeter of SWMU 1, SWMU 5, and SWMU 6, along with points near the office buildings, are monitored semi-annually.
 Five points are currently monitored weekly as methane levels above the perimeter Explosive Gas Threshold Limit (EGTL) of 5% are regularly recorded.
 The EGTL within a building is 1.25% methane (25% of the lower explosive limit).
 No specific regulations within the EGMP dictate a requirement for implementing an active gas system.
-However, a contingency plan is provided with the EGMP in the event that levels are detected above the EGTL; this plan involves notifying officials at the Ohio EPA and performing additional barhole monitoring to determine the source of the gas.
+However, a contingency plan is provided with the EGMP in the event that levels are detected above the EGTL; this plan involves notifying officials at the Ohio EPA after verifying sustained readings of exceedances.
+Contingency monitoring will be performed by installing portable barhole probes to define the source of emissions, gradient, and to determine the migration rate of combustible gas. and performing additional barhole monitoring to determine the source of the gas.
+The monitoring probe that had exceedances will be monitored on a monthly basis.
+If a meter reading of 25% of the LEL is obtained within a structure, the structure will be deemed "off limits" for personnel until the area is repaired to prevent further occurrence.
+On February 17, 2011, Ohio EPA DSIWM notified ESOI to submit proposed remedies for monitoring wells PB-3, PB-4, and MP-13.
+Subsequently, ESOI met with Ohio EPA on March 3, 2011 to review options for addressing the continued contingency monitoring in accordance with the Explosive Gas Monitoring Plan at PB-3 and PB-4, and MP-13.
+It was agreed upon that 2 new vents will be installed at SWMU 5 near MP-13 (installed July 2011).
+After the vents are installed, monitoring will continue for the next semiannual report period.
+If no changes are observed ESOI will submit a request to change the contingency monitoring requirements.
+ESOI will also continue to monitor PB-3 and PB-4 until the leachate levels are further reduced to the July 2012 target threshold leachate levels.
 The locations of the recovery well gas vents and perimeter gas vents are shown on Figure 4.